Mali protest leader steps back as coup leaders promise election | International

 Keita, 75, was elected in 2013 following a coup the previous year, promising to bring peace and stability and fight corruption.
 He won a second five-year term in 2018.
 Following months of protests over corruption allegations, at least 14 people were killed in July in demonstrations called by the M5-RFP.

 ECOWAS, which had sought to mediate between Keita and his opponents, said it planned to deploy a fresh mission to Mali to ensure a return to democracy and scheduled an extraordinary virtual session of heads of state for Thursday.
-'HIS OWN FAULT'

-Anti-government protesters had poured into Bamako late on Tuesday to cheer the mutineers.
-"I am against coups, but they become necessary if leaders are inflexible.
-What happened to IBK (Keita) was his own fault," said 43-year-old motorcycle mechanic Namory Konate.

-People and traffic circulated as normal on Wednesday, although many shops, banks and public buildings remained closed following looting.
-Videos on social media had shown Malians running unchecked through luxury compounds in the city, including properties belonging to the justice minister and Keita's son.
+On Wednesday, the finance ministry of Ivory Coast - French-speaking West Africa's largest economy - ordered the suspension of all financial relations with Mali, in line with an ECOWAS decision in response to Tuesday's mutiny.

 ALSO READ